Roscoe Goose House

 The Roscoe Goose House is a historic house at 3012 South Third Street in Louisville, Kentucky.
-Built about 1891, it is a 2 1/2-story brick building with Italianate and later Victorian styling.
+Built around 1891, it is a 2 1/2-story brick building with Italianate and later Victorian styling.
 It has a low-pitch hip roof with bracketed cornice, a wall dormer rising at the center of the front facade, a single-story porch that wraps across the front and around the left side, and a large arched window on the ground floor next to the main entrance.
 It was home to jockey Roscoe Goose from 1913 until about 1970.

 The house was listed on the National Register of Historic Places in 2015.